umd-dslam/sunstorm-xactserver/tools/README.md

 1. For every region, navigate to the Route Tables section and find the route table of the newly created VPC.
 [Update this route table](https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-routing.html) with new entries that point traffic to the other peered VPCs.
 The **Destination** should be the CIDR block of a destination region, and the **Target** should be the VPC peering connection between the current and the destination region.

-### Create security groups

-For every region, create a security group that allows all traffic from other regions.
-In the example above, the security group will have one inbound rule where the **Source** is `10.0.0.0/8` so that we allow traffic from all other regions.

-Copy the ID of this security group and use it in the `securityGroups` fields in the EKS yaml file (e.g. `deploy/eks/us-east-1.yml`) of the corresponding region.

 ### Create subnets

 Create at least one subnet in each VPC.
 Open the EKS yaml file of the respective region in the `deploy/eks` directory (e.g. `deploy/eks/us-east-1.yaml`) and put in the subnet IDs in the `vpc.subnets.public` field.
 For example, the subnets of the VPC in the region `us-east-1` above could be: